divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

     ./templates/base.html
     ./templates/main.html
-    Are you sure you want to continue and upload the preceding (#10) files to the Divio Cloud?
+    Are you sure you want to continue and upload the preceding (#10) files to Divio?
 [Y/n]: y
     ok

-Your Boilerplate is now on the Divio Cloud.
+Your Boilerplate is now on Divio.

 Refresh the Boilerplate's *General settings* page, and you will see that the *Identifier* field now reflects the ``foundation6`` value in the